knewyousir/webFEF-session6/readme.md

 $ npm run start
 ```

 Quit the process with Control-c.
-Try adding `--directory`:
+Try adding a `--directory` option:

 ```js
   "scripts": {